 When the juices come to a boil, whisk in the flour mixture.
 Cook, whisking occasionally, until the mixture is thickened, about 2 minutes.

-Remove the carrots and potatoes from the crockpot, and put on the platter next to the roast.
-Serve the Crockpot Pot Roast with gravy.
+Remove the carrots and potatoes from the crockpot, and put them on the platter next to the roast.
+Serve the Crock Pot Chuck Roast with gravy right away.
+(A little fresh parsley on top adds a little color and freshness!)

 Why add potatoes later?